DavidBoh/useful_python_scripts/README.md

-# Useful-Python-and-Shell-Scripts
+# Useful Python and Shell Scripts
-Series of personal Python and Shell scripts created by me.
+Some of my personal Python and Shell scripts created by me.
 I use them frequently.